 The 10 Best Deep Learning Books: A Closer Look

 This selection of the 10 best deep learning books covers a wide range of expertise and complexity.
 Whether you’re learning from scratch or already an expert, this list will help you find the perfect book for your needs.
-These books showcase different deep learning applications and provide an excellent balance between theory and real-world applications.
+These books showcase deep learning vs machine learning applications and provide an excellent balance between theory and real-world applications.

 1. Deep Learning